R123456-123/front-end/client/README.md

+This repository is a learning notebook for React.js + Vite, tailwindcss.
+It contains notes, setup instructions, and example code snippets for beginners.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.